buildo/avenger/README.md

 const result: Either<Error, User> = await task.run();
 ```

-altough the `run` method is available to check a query result imperatively, it is highly suggested the use of the `observe` utility in order to be notified in real time of when data changes.
+although the `run` method is available to check a query result imperatively, it is highly suggested the use of the `observe` utility in order to be notified in real time of when data changes.

 Either way, whenever you ask for a query result you will end up with an object with the [**`QueryResult`**](#QueryResult) signature that conveniently lets you fold to decide the best way to handle the result.
-The `fold` method takes 3 functions as parameters, the first is used to handle a `Loading` result, the second is used on case a `Failure` occurs and the last one handles `Success` values.
+The `fold` method takes 3 functions as parameters, the first is used to handle a `Loading` result, the second is used in case a `Failure` occurs and the last one handles `Success` values.

 ## composing queries